MicrosoftDocs/azure-docs/articles/sql-database/sql-database-security-overview.md

 ### SQL Threat Detection

 Threat Detection enhances auditing by analyzing audit logs for unusual behavior and potentially harmful attempts to access or exploit databases.
-Alerts are created for suspicious activities or anomalous access patterns such as SQL injection attacks, potential data infiltration and brute force password attacks.
-Threat Detection alerts can be viewed from [Azure Security Center](https://azure.microsoft.com/en-us/services/security-center/), where the details of the suspicious activities are provided and recommendations for further investigation given along with actions to mitigate the threat.
+Alerts are created for suspicious activities or anomalous access patterns such as SQL injection attacks, potential data infiltration, and brute force password attacks.
+Threat Detection alerts are viewed from the [Azure Security Center](https://azure.microsoft.com/en-us/services/security-center/), where the details of the suspicious activities are provided and recommendations for further investigation given along with actions to mitigate the threat.
 Threat Detection costs $15/server/month.
-It is free for the first 60 days.
+It's free for the first 60 days.
 For more information, see [Get started with SQL Database Threat Detection](sql-database-threat-detection.md).

 ![azure-database-td.jpg](media/sql-database-security-overview/azure-database-td.jpg)